Ordination of women: Liberal Catholic

 Of all the churches in the Liberal Catholic movement, only the original church, the Liberal Catholic Church under Bishop Graham Wale, does not ordain women.
 The position held by the Liberal Catholic Church is that the Church, even if it wanted to ordain women, does not have the authority to do so and that it would not be possible for a woman to become a priest even if she went through the ordination ceremony.
 The reasoning behind this belief is that the female body does not effectively channel the masculine energies of Christ, the true minister of all the sacraments.
 The priest has to be able to channel Christ's energies to validly confect the sacrament; therefore the sex of the priest is a central part of the ceremony hence all priests must be male.
 When discussing the sacrament of Holy Orders in his book Science of the Sacraments, Second Presiding Bishop Leadbeater also opined that women could not be ordained; he noted that Christ left no indication that women can become priests and that only Christ can change this arrangement.

 Old Catholic

 On 19 February 2000, Denise Wyss became the first woman to be ordained as a priest in the Old Catholic Church in Switzerland.
 In 2023, Old Catholic Church of Austria ordained Maria Kubin as bishop in Austria.

 Hinduism

 Female ascetics are referred as Sannyasinis, Yoginis, Brahmacharinis, Parivajikas, Pravrajitas, Sadhvis, Pravrajikas.
-Bhairavi Brahmani is a guru of Sri Ramakrishna.
+Bhairavi Brahmani was a guru of Sri Ramakrishna.
 She initiated Ramakrishna into Tantra.
 Under her guidance, Ramakrishna went through sixty four major tantric sadhanas which were completed in 1863.
 Ramakrishna Sarada Mission is the modern 21st century monastic order for women.
 The order was conducted under the guidance of the Ramakrishna monks until 1959, at which time it became entirely independent.
 It currently has centers in various parts of India, and also in Sydney, Australia.
 Furthermore, both men and women are Hindu gurus.
 Shakti Durga, formerly known as Kim Fraser, was Australia's first female guru.